Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities: Background and Motivation

+Two main branches of our research regard assistive technology and natural language processing (NLP).
+Since the assistive point of view on word segmentation has rarely been discussed, here we first focus on the technologies that enable the system to comprehend the sentence-level contextual information.

-Many studies on automatic segmentation of Korean text have dealt with sequential information on the history of syllables, using statistics-based approaches on the previous words, correctly predicting the space that follows each syllabic block \cite{lee2002automatic,lee2014balanced}.
+Many studies on automatic segmentation of Korean text have dealt with statistics-based approaches on the previous words, correctly predicting the space that follows each character\footnote{Korean writing system \textit{Hangul} consists of about 2,500 characters, as to be demonstrated in Section~\ref{hangul}.} \cite{lee2002automatic,lee2014balanced}.
 This issue is different from the studies on morphological analysis \cite{lee2011three}, though some approaches utilized decomposition into morphemes \cite{lee2002automatic}.
 In a recent implementation of \textit{KoSpacing} \cite{heewon2018}, convolutional neural network (CNN) \cite{kim2014convolutional} and bidirectional gated recurrent unit (BiGRU) \cite{chen2015long} were employed, utilizing various news articles in training.

-For Japanese, which has a similar syntax (head-final) with Korean, traditional approaches to the segmentation of the text and Kanji sequence adopted statistical models \cite{sassano2002empirical,ando2003mostly}.
+For Japanese, which shares a similar syntax with Korean, traditional approaches to the segmentation of the text and Kanji sequence adopted statistical models \cite{sassano2002empirical,ando2003mostly}.
 However, contextual information does not seem to be fully utilized so far.

-For Chinese word segmentation, many contextual approaches have been suggested, although the embedding methodology and syntax are different from that of Korean.
-In \newcite{chen2015gated}, context information was aggregated via a gated reculsive neural network to predict a space between characters.
-In \newcite{cai2016neural}, a gated combination neural network was used over characters to produce distributed representations of word candidates.
+In contrast, many contextual approaches have been suggested for Chinese word segmentation, although the embedding methodology and syntax are different from Korean.
+In \citet{chen2015gated}, context information was aggregated via a gated reculsive neural network to predict a space between characters.
+In \citet{cai2016neural}, a gated combination neural network was used over characters to produce distributed representations of word candidates.

-It is notable that the segmentation technique for non-spaced document evolved briskly in the languages with indecisive spacings such as Chinese, Japanese, and Korean (CJK).
-Thus, unlike CJK, it is difficult to infer what the English counterpart of word segmentation should be.
-Taking into account the differences coming from the character systems, we concluded that it approximately corresponds with hashtag segmentation that is widely used for various analysis tasks targeting social media text, including Facebook comments, Tweets, and Instagram \cite{bansal2015towards,cho2018hashcount}.
-The importance of using hashtag information in social media text analysis was emphasized in \citet{chang2010new} but the study on its segmentation boosted since \citet{berardi2011isti}.
-Early approaches utilized lexicon-based identification and statistical models such as the Viterbi algorithm \cite{bansal2015towards, baziotis2017datastories}, and are still used widely due to their speed and accuracy.
-Many of the algorithms are still actively adopted in the word segmentation of CJK.